The Curse of the Ideal Project

 And then the tarnishing starts.
 The corrosive factors of

-I don’t have enough time!, and
+I don’t have enough time!

-oh, someone’s already made one of those!, and
+oh, someone’s already made one of those!

 oh!
 I’ve just had a great idea for a …